retroelec/T-HMI-C64/README.md

 are too coarse.
 (The CPU time on Windows can be reduced by commenting out #WINDOWS_BUSYWAIT in Config.h, however this results in a delay in audio output.)

+### Build terminal version for Linux

+The terminal version uses the notcurses library for graphics and keyboard input.
+You need the notcurses development library, which can be installed with:
+sudo apt install libnotcurses-dev

+Once the dependency is installed, you can compile the emulator using:
+make c64term

+You should use the kitty terminal to run the C64 emulator.
+A helper script `c64term.sh` is provided to launch the terminal version with kitty:
+./c64term.sh

 </details>

 ## Usage